-Our talented rock band consists of students in Years 3-6 and is led by the very talented Damien Bailey and Beth Carlessi.
+Our talented rock band consists of students in Years 3-6 and is led by the very talented Damien Bailey, Beth Carlessi and Sarah Butler.
 Our students receive explicit coaching and encouragement to develop their musical skills to perform at school events.

 Diana Adams, our Music Specialist, leads our school choir consisting of students in Years 3-6.
 Students participate in weekly choir sessions and perform at school events throughout the year.